 For example, it’s the first ingredient in some laxatives.
-While these medications may have very high amounts of elemental magnesium, it normally isn’t dangerous.
-Because of the laxative effects of these medicines, not all of the magnesium is absorbed.
+While these medications may have a high amount of elemental magnesium, it normally isn’t dangerous.
+Because of the laxative effect, you don’t absorb all of the magnesium.
 Instead, it’s flushed from the body before it has a chance to have much impact.
 Magnesium is also present in some medications for acid, indigestion, or heartburn.

-Hypermagnesemia is rare because the kidneys work to rid the body of excess magnesium.
-It is most often seen in people with kidney failure after they take medications containing magnesium.
-These may include laxatives or antacids.
+Hypermagnesemia is rare because the kidneys work to get rid of excess magnesium.
+Overdose is most often seen in people with kidney failure after they take medications containing magnesium, such as laxatives or antacids.

-It’s because of this risk that patients with kidney disease are cautioned against taking magnesium supplements or medications that contain it.
-Likewise, risks are higher for people with heart disease and gastrointestinal disorders.
+It’s because of this risk that people with kidney disease are cautioned against taking magnesium supplements or medications that contain this mineral.
+The risks are also higher for people with heart disease and gastrointestinal disorders.

-According to the NIH, symptoms of hypermagnesemia, magnesium toxicity, or magnesium overdose may include:
+According to the Office of Dietary Supplements, symptoms of magnesium overdose may include:

 - nausea and vomiting